 Just ‘B’ and St Michael’s hospice is the President’s charity this year.
 Its a charity that as well as bereavement support, offers an invaluable service to schools and the community for those needing emotional support at a particular time in their lives.
 They are also now one of the support lines of the ‘Our People NHS Staff Support’ initiative.
 Raising funds for Just ‘B’ will include a Fashion Show planned to be held in November.

 Harrogate & District Soroptimists have been involved in raising funds to support a school in Malawi to build a library and enable them to have computers.
-The most recent international project is one which will tackle the problem of the abuse of young women and girls in Nepal by providing security, rehabilitation, education and training for vulnerable young women.
+The most recent international project, Empowering Girls in Nepal, is one which will tackle the problem of the abuse of young women and girls.
+It will provide security, rehabilitation, education and training for vulnerable young women.

 We are currently holding monthly Club Business Meetings on Zoom for the time being and plan to involve speakers, as we would do normally.
 Other ways we are keeping united is via a Club Bulletin to all our members fortnightly and a Fun Newsletter with photos, stories and poems from our members

 When our Club meetings can resume again, our new venue will be the Crown Hotel, Harrogate, where we will meet every 1st and 3rd Wednesday at 7.30pm.
 Speakers in our programme focus on empowering, enabling and educating women and children and supporting vulnerable people.

 President Sandra said ‘Its going to be a different year for us all but one which I know will make our Club stronger.
 We will strive to support our local communities during these very challenging times, as well as our projects further afield’.

 A balmy June evening enables the change of office to finally take place when President Sandra Immediate Past Presidents Sylvia and Sue met in Sylvia’s garden.
 Passing on the chain and keeping your distance was not problem as a garden rake was called into to help.
 Good press coverage too!